TissueMAPS/TissueMAPS/datafusion/README.md

 Datafusion is a command line tool for fusing Jterator data from different sub-experiments (i.e. *cycles*) stored in individual HDF5 files into one final HDF5 file.

-The final `data.h5` file has the form:
+The final `data.h5` file is structured as follows:

 ```
 /